 Make sure the bow thruster is active

 Dream Machine will prop walk to starboard when you hit reverse.
-So it's much easier to dock her starboard side to the doc such that when you hit reverse the butt end will come into the doc.
+So it's much easier to dock her starboard side to the dock such that when you hit reverse the stern will pull to starboard and come into the dock.

 My opinion - it's easier to refuel at Crown Bay vs. Yacht Haven Grande.
 Picture above is from Crown Bay.
 Note inflatable fender deployment and poorly placed (too high) fender next to it.
 My crew is what it is....